-Support payments for an earlier year.
-If support payments made this year are not more than the amount required of the noncustodial parent, the amount of support provided by that parent is not reduced by any payment of support that parent owed for an earlier year.
+Back child support.
+Even if you owed child support for an earlier year, your payments are considered support for the year paid, up to the amount of your required child support for that year.
 If the support payments are more than the amount required for this year, any payment for an earlier year is not support provided by the noncustodial parent for either the earlier year or for this year.
-It is reimbursement to the custodial parent for amounts paid for the support of the children in an earlier year.
+It is to repay the custodial parent for amounts paid for the support of the children in an earlier year.

 Example.
 Under your divorce decree, you must pay \$400 a month to your former spouse for the support of your two children.
-Last year you paid \$4,000 instead of \$4,800 (\$400 \times 12 months) due for the year.
+Last year you paid \$4,000 instead of \$4,800 (\$400 $\times$ 12 months) due for the year.
 This year, if you pay the full amount, the entire \$4,800 is considered support that you provided.
 If you also pay any part of the \$800 you owe from last year, that amount is not included as support provided by you in either year.